raulpe7eira/backend-exercise/backend/README.md

 mix phx.server
 ```

 After these commands, you can access the following features at [`localhost:4000`](http://localhost:4000).
-The API documentation is avaliable at home path `/docs`.
-I wrote with [API Blueprint](https://apiblueprint.org), I used [apiary](https://apiary.io) editor and generated the static `html` with [aglio](https://github.com/danielgtaylor/aglio).
+The API documentation is avaliable at `/docs` path.
+I wrote with [API Blueprint](https://apiblueprint.org), I used [apiary](https://apiary.io) editor and generated the static `HTML` with [aglio](https://github.com/danielgtaylor/aglio).

 ## :dart: My decisions

-1. I planning my deliver with [Github Project](https://github.com/raulpe7eira/backend-exercise/projects/1), and I lock some minute to doodles some pre-solutions, like the ones listed in [doodles section](#doodles).
+1. I planning my deliver with [github project](https://github.com/raulpe7eira/backend-exercise/projects/1), and I lock some minute to doodles some pre-solutions, like the ones listed in [this section](#art-doodles).

 1. My code structure has folders to put commands by entities, I don't kwon, if it's a good aprouch... :sweat_smile:.